near/near-analytics/CONTRIBUTING.md

 # Contributing guide

-Thank you for your readiness to contribute to Near Analytics!
+Thank you for your readiness to contribute to NEAR Analytics!
 Please read this file before the start, it will simplify your life and make the review process faster.

 ## Overall idea

-We have [NEAR Indexer for Explorer](https://github.com/near/near-indexer-for-explorer) which collects the data streamed from Near Blockchain.
+We have [NEAR Indexer for Explorer](https://github.com/near/near-indexer-for-explorer) which collects the data streamed from NEAR blockchain.
 The resulting Indexer DB could be the best place for any sort of analytics, if only it were smaller.
 `receipts` table has 125M or records today (2021-12-03), just `count(*)` takes 5 minutes.